 - S&C continues to represent UBS in responding to a variety of regulatory inquiries, investigations and private litigation arising from the recent financial crisis and losses related to mortgage-backed securities.
 The Firm also represents UBS and several of its current and former officers and directors in a putative securities fraud class action brought in the Southern District of New York.
 The putative securities fraud class action involves share-holders from the United States and numerous foreign jurisdictions who purchased UBS securities on U.S. and foreign exchanges and who assert that losses to UBS’s share price were caused by UBS’s activities associated with U.S. residential mortgage-backed securities, Auction Rate Securities and certain cross-border tax issues.
 S&C also represents UBS in a putative ERISA class action, which asserted similar allegations as the putative securities fraud litigation, and which was brought by four former members of two UBS pension plans who sought damages totaling hundreds of millions of dollars.
 In March 2011, the Southern District of New York dismissed this action.

-- S&C continues to represent VeriFone in consolidated securities class action litigation, federal shareholder derivative litigation and additional state court derivative litigation (stayed in California Superior Court in San Jose pending the outcome of the federal derivative action) – all related to VeriFone’s late-2007 financial restatement, which preceded a precipitous single-day share-price drop and resultant decrease in market capitalization of almost $2 billion.
-In March 2011, the U.S. District Court in San Francisco dismissed with prejudice the class action for plaintiffs’ failure to adequately plead scienter.
-This follows the District Court’s August 2010 dismissal with prejudice of the federal shareholder derivative action.
-Plaintiffs have since appealed both decisions to the U.S. Court of Appeals for the Ninth Circuit.
-S&C also represented VeriFone in a related investigation by the Securities and Exchange Commission, which resulted in a settlement.
+- S&C represents VeriFone Holdings, Inc. in consolidated securities class action litigation, federal shareholder derivative litigation and additional state court derivative litigation (stayed in California Superior Court in San Jose pending the outcome of the federal derivative action)—all related to VeriFone’s late-2007 financial restatement, which preceded a precipitous single-day share-price drop and resultant decrease in market capitalization of almost $2 billion.
+S&C also represented VeriFone in a related investigation by the Securities and Exchange Commission, which resulted in a favorable settlement.
+In March 2011, the U.S. District Court in San Francisco dismissed with prejudice the class action for plaintiff’s failure to adequately plead scienter.
+This follows the District Court’s August 2010 dismissal with prejudice of the federal shareholder derivative action, which was affirmed by the U.S. Court of Appeals for the Ninth Circuit.
+Plaintiff appealed the dismissal of the securities action to the Ninth Circuit and the parties settled the case shortly after the Ninth Circuit’s ruling.

 - The Firm won a victory for Porsche SE in a decision on December 30, 2010 by Judge Harold Baer dismissing a suit valued at more than $2.5 billion brought by a group of hedge funds in the Southern District of New York.
 S&C successfully argued the motion for Porsche SE, drawing on recent Supreme Court case law to show that the Securities Exchange Act does not apply to securities-based swap agreements referencing foreign-traded securities.
 The legal ramifications of this case – and S&C’s role in this victory – were covered extensively by The New York Times and The Wall Street Journal.
 The Am Law Litigation Daily (January 3, 2011) reported on the importance of this decision, highlighting that: